Cookie Notice

 4. Stripe checkout

-When you top up your wallet, you are redirected to Stripe-hosted checkout pages.
+When you save a payment method or Purchase a lead, you may be redirected to Stripe-hosted checkout pages or interact with a Stripe-hosted form.
 Stripe sets its own cookies on its domain to operate the checkout and detect fraud; those cookies are governed by the Stripe Privacy Policy and Stripe Cookie Policy, not by this notice.
 Stripe cookies are not accessible to CallerSync.

 5. Browser controls

 You can clear or block cookies in your browser settings.
 Blocking the access_token cookie will sign you out and prevent the portal from functioning.
-Most browsers also expose a Global Privacy Control (GPC) signal; we honor GPC as a Do-Not-Sell-or-Share opt-out under the California CPRA, even though we do not currently sell or share information for cross-context advertising.
+Blocking third-party advertising or analytics cookies only affects those tags, not your ability to use the Service.

 6. Other technologies

 We use server-side logs, Twilio call metadata, and Stripe transaction records — none of which place information on your device — and a lightweight localStorage entry for non-personal UI preferences (e.g., remembering whether the side navigation is collapsed).
-These are not cookies and do not identify you.
+These are not cookies and do not identify you across sites.

 7. Changes